- Computers & Software»

 I have used a Sony laptop for this example and the bottom cover had to be unscrewed in its totality.

 In order to be sure though, you need to open up the fan in order to assess the copper and aluminum heat sink fins.
-This hidden part of the cooling system is where trouble lies most of the time.
+This hidden part of the cooling system is where the trouble lies most of the time.

 The aluminum fins which passes out hot air from the heat sink hides lots of pollutants.